 - 4.1 This section of the appraisal sets out the details of the special architectural, historic, landscape or townscape quality and appearance of the area. - 4.2 The character appraisal area focuses on the development on either side of the High Street, from Sutton Station down hill to Trinity Square.
-This is now busy town centre environment that has developed from early service and accommodation beginnings with the Cock Hotel, through to more formal Victorian terraces with a uniform building line and fairly regular street layout. - 4.3 For the purposes of assessment and in line with the development of the High Street terraces, the character appraisal area has been divided into 6 sub-areas, as shown on Figure 1.
-These sub-areas include the properties shown right: - 4.4 The character of each sub-area is discussed in detail overleaf.
+This is now busy town centre environment that has developed from early service and accommodation beginnings with the Cock Hotel, through to more formal Victorian terraces with a uniform building line and fairly regular street layout. - 4.3 For the purposes of assessment and in line with the development of the High Street terraces, the character appraisal area has been divided into 6 subareas, as shown on Figure 1.
+These sub areas are: - Sub Area 1: Numbers 2 18 High Street. - Sub Area 2: Numbers 26 42 High Street, Bank House & Sutton Police Station. - Sub Area 3: Numbers 46-76 High Street and 7-9 Carshalton Road. - Sub Area 4: Numbers 49-67 High Street, 2-8 Cheam Road, 6-9 Hill Road and Trinity Methodist Church. - Sub Area 5: Numbers 17-43 High Street, 1-9 Cheam Road, Morrison Supermarket and Sutton Baptist Church. - Sub Area 6: Numbers 1 13 High Street and 1-9 Grove Road (including the Masonic Hall). - 4.4 The character of each sub-area is discussed in detail below.